sguox002/leetcode/leetcode-all.md

 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.
+<<-340	Longest Substring with At Most K Distinct Characters    		44.7%	Hard
+two pointer, when hashmap size >k, keep shrinking the left.
+->>
 <<-424	Longest Repeating Character Replacement    		47.7%	Medium
 return the longest repeating subarray after performing at most k char replacement. sliding window with at most k different chars.